utkuozdemir/pv-migrate/README.md

    --helm-set-file value                Set additional Helm values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
    --help, -h                           show help (default: false)
 ```

+The Kubernetes resources created by pv-migrate are sourced from a [Helm chart](helm/pv-migrate).

+You can pass raw values to the backing Helm chart
+using the `--helm-*` flags for further customization: container images,
+resources, serviceacccounts, additional annotations etc.

 ## Strategies